Home » Wiki » How to Fix KMODE Exception Not Handled Error in Windows

 Here are the detailed steps to troubleshoot and resolve the KMODE Exception Not Handled BSOD:

-• Disable or Update Faulty Drivers
+• Update or Roll Back Drivers

 • Install Windows Updates